Frequently Asked Questions?

 Yes, partly.
 I took and developed analog film myself but nowadays I am 100% focused on digital imagery.
 Despite that from time to time I play around with Polaroids.
 But this is just a hobby.

-Do you manipulate/ retouch your photographs?
+Do you manipulate your photographs?

-Yes, I do.
 We all have viewing habits.
 Also there is a difference in looking at someone face to face or at a photograph.
 The perception is totally different.
 You see more details, you pay much more attention to flaws, blemeshes, spots, wrinkles, dark under-eyes, you name it.
 In addition a camera gives its own interpretation of the real world that mostly is not the result you would expect and – more importantly – accept.
 Retouching helps to correct this.

 Long story short: I match perception and reality.